 3. Wix Photography Website Review

-To get a nice looking shop with this app would be difficult and time-consuming.
+To get a nice looking shop with this app would be quite time-consuming and you would need to put in a bit of time.
 It's also doesn't save your galleries, so you would need to repeat the process on every single page you wanted to a photo gallery for selling photos.
 Logistically this creates a nightmare for a professional photographer, so we don't recommend it for this purpose.

-For a semi-professional or professional photographer, we found Wix and the Sell Photos app unsuitable.
+For a semi-professional or professional photographer, we found Wix and the Sell Photos app not very suitable.
 However, for a photographer who wants to sell the occasional photo with both prints and digital copies this would probably be the option we would choose for our clients.